tjhm9c/tjhm9c/assignment-seven/README.md

 Charts were made using Matplotlib, Plotly, and Pandas.

 There is only one JSON file, because each plot was made using different sub-sections of the JSON data.

+The Code has been included, with the API-key redacted.
+The code is poorly written, as all work was stopped on it when the assignment no longer required an implementation, so it never was cleaned up.